movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 changes.
 When a large middle item prevents every two-way partition, insertion uses three leaves: the old prefix, the new item, and the old suffix.
 Both new sibling pointers are inserted into the parent as one batch, including through recursive internal-node splits or root growth.
-Deletion of the sole item in a non-root leaf returns `EOPNOTSUPP` until empty-node removal is implemented.
-An empty level-zero root remains valid.
+Deleting the sole item in a leaf now removes empty ancestors and shrinks a one-child root.
+If the entire tree becomes empty, its transaction-owned leaf becomes the level-zero root.
+Detached COW blocks cancel their transaction allocations and delayed adds without losing the required drops of the committed blocks they replaced.

 The first root COW also saves the old root location on the transaction's dirty-root queue.
 Abort restores it before stale COW buffers and allocations